 The continued uncertainty related to the future of PIHPs and CMHSPs impacts our look to the future as well.
-Upcoming changes to the Michigan's Medicaid waiver applications, rate setting practices, program expansions, and service array make projections for the future difficult.
+Upcoming changes to Michigan's Medicaid waiver applications, rate setting practices, program expansions, and service array, make projections for the future difficult.

-The financial status of the CMHPSM in FY2021 is trending positively, and included a significant contribution to the ISF.
-Current and future financial status projections are more closely aligned with the majority of our region's positive fiscal history, rather than the outlier period of FY2017-FY2019.
-The CMHPSM projects to have a much clearer picture of our financial status as the deficit from those years is eliminated.
-The CMHPSM has recently revised FSRs for FY2018, FY2019 and FY2020 to denote allowable changes to ISF activity related to our financial status.
+The financial status of the CMHPSM in FY2022 is positive and includes a fully funded ISF and significant carryforward funds for FY 2023.
+Current and future financial status projections are more closely aligned with the majority of our region's positive fiscal history, rather than the outlier period of FY2017- FY2019.
+The CMHPSM projects to have a much clearer picture of our financial status as the deficit from those years is allowed to be eliminated.
+The CMHPSM is awaiting MDHHS response on revised FSRs for FY2018, FY2019 and FY2020 to denote allowable changes to ISF activity related to our financial status.
 These revisions allow for a more accurate reporting of the CMHPSM's financial status during the deficit years.
 Upon approval from MDHHS the CMHPSM would be able to eliminate the deficit in the ISF, repay the CMHSPs for the PIHP share of the risk corridor and move forward with a more positive financial future.